tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 - [[Ancient and Honorable Guild of Philosophers]]
 ## Landmarks

 Tollen has many notable landmarks.
-The most famous is the Tollen Bridge, a vast span across the wide [[Volta|Volta]] that dates to the days of the [[Drankorian Empire]], now lined with prestigious shops.
+The most famous is the Tollen Bridge, a vast span across the wide [[Volta]] that dates to the days of the [[Drankorian Empire]], now lined with prestigious shops.
 There are also many temples, particularly the Temple of [[the Wanderer]], with its massive spire, and the Temple of the [[The Sibyl|Sibyl]], with its colorful dome, and the Skaer [[Temple of Kaikkea]], one of the oldest buildings in Tollen.

 The guildhalls of Tollen are also notable, with several richer guilds constructing substantial palaces in the [[Gold Street]] and [[Guildgate]] districts, which are noted for their impressive architecture.